 With the increasing value of data and more tools to process and analyze information than ever before, companies with information governance and master data model programs are outpacing their peers.

-Simply storing information without a detailed road map for how the data can and should be used is not enough.
+Simply storing information without a detailed road map (information governance) for how the data can and should be used is not enough.

 - How does data benefit the entire company?